apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 ease of pluggability, and offers a new committer exclusivley for S3, one strongly dependent upon and tightly integrated with the S3A Filesystem.

-The simplicity of the Stocator committer is somethign to appreciate.
+The simplicity of the Stocator committer is something to appreciate.

 ## Background: The S3 multi-part PUT mechanism